 Richard Lussick, Judge (Samoa)

 Justice Richard Lussick served as a judge of the Special Court for Sierra Leone from November 2004 to May 2012, finishing his tenure as Presiding Judge of Trial Chamber II.
-Before that he served as the Chief Justice of the Republic of Kiribati from 1995 to 2000.
+From 2005 to 2006 he also sat as the Staff Appeals Judge for the Special Court.
+He is currently a judge of the Residual Special Court for Sierra Leone.
+From 1995 to 2000, he served as the Chief Justice of the Republic of Kiribati.
 Prior to that he was appointed to the bench in Samoa in 1987 and during his tenure held appointments to the District Court, Supreme Court, Court of Appeal, Land and Titles Court and as Acting Chief Justice.
 He also served as Chairman of the Public Service Board of Appeal from 1988 to 1995.
-He was called to the Bar in 1973 and has practised as a barrister-at-law in both Samoa and Australia.
+He was Vice President of the Commonwealth Magistrates’ and Judges’ Association (Pacific Region) from 1997 to 2000.
+He was called to the Bar in 1973 and has practiced as a barrister-at-law in both Samoa and Australia.
 He is fluent in English and has a basic knowledge of French.

 Rosalyn M. Chapman, Judge (United States of America)